 Exploring what makes up our Storyworlds and the phenomenon of Narrative Transportation.

-Narrative Transportation—or the feeling of being “lost in a book”—has been popular throughout history as a form of escapism.
-It allows us to go anywhere in the world and beyond and be inside the minds and lives of others through the use of our imagination.
-“Transportation involves cognition, emotion, and mental imagery, all focused on the story.”
-1
+Narrative transportation—the feeling of being lost in a story—has been popular throughout history as a form of escapism.
+Using story and imagination, we can travel the world and beyond: to imagined cities, distant planets, alternate futures, and ancient pasts.
+We can also step into the minds and lives of others.
+“Transportation involves cognition, emotion, and mental imagery, all focused on the story.”¹

-Our storyworlds are described in the Routledge Encyclopedia of Narrative Theory as “the ecology of narrative interpretation.”2 — they are the worlds we evoke and ‘inhabit’ when we are transported into a story.
+Our storyworlds, described in the Routledge Encyclopedia of Narrative Theory as “the ecology of narrative interpretation,”² are the imaginative spaces we inhabit when we enter a narrative.
+These worlds are shaped by memory, emotion, culture, environment—and increasingly, by the tools we use to tell them.

 The aim of The Storyworld Project is to explore the infinite unique storyworlds created each time someone imaginatively travels to a narrative space.
-We want to celebrate the creative possibilities that storyworlds hold, and find ways to imagine stories from new perspectives outside of our own.
+What exists in these spaces could help us open new ways of seeing each other and the places we share.
+Can storyworlds facilitate meaningful collaborations and connections for collective co-design in the face of a rapidly changing world?

 The Storyworld Project held it’s inaugural exhibition at Libreria Bookshop in Shoreditch, London opening from the 29th March – 10th April 2022.